Other Issues We're Working On

 The law defines the manufacturer of the container to be the company name that appears on the logo of the container.
 Manufacturers of RPPCs that are sold or offered for sale in California must meet one of the following requirements:

-Additionally, manufactures may average one of the three requirements from #1-3, as defined.
+Additionally, manufacturers may average one of the three requirements from #1-3, as defined.
 Producing a container that is recyclable does not fulfill these requirements.
 In 2004 the law was amended to repeal the requirement for CalRecycle to annually publish recycling rates for all RPPCs.

 How the Law is Implemented